abxh/data-structures-c/problems/chemical_formulae/readme.md

 the keys after the user input (with your own sorting algorithm or C standard's `qsort`).
 Display the first five keys most similar to the user input and the keys' corresponding values.

-If you are up for it, roll your own string hashmap, or use a preexisting one, and map the keys to a `chemical formulae`s as values.
+If you are up for it, roll your own string hashmap, otherwise use a preexisting one, and map the keys to a `chemical formulae`s as values.